UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Notes:

-Strings can be sliced just like list.
+Strings can be sliced just like lists.

-But we cannot replace characters.
+But we cannot replace characters - if we try, we get an error.

 That means values of type `str` are **immutable**.